dlwicksell/nodem/README.md

-*globalDirectory*        | List the names of the globals in the database *help*                   | Display a help menu of method usage *increment*              | Atomically increment the value stored in a global or local node *kill*                   | Delete a global or local node, and all of its children; or kill all variables in the local symbol table
-*localDirectory*         | List the names of the variables in the local symbol table *lock*                   | Lock a global or global node, or local or local node, incrementally *merge*                  | Merge a global or local tree/sub-tree, or data node, to a global or local tree/sub-tree, or data node
+*globalDirectory*        | List the names of the globals in the database *help*                   | Display a help menu of method usage *increment*              | Atomically increment the value stored in a global or local node *kill*                   | Delete a global or local node, and optionally, all of its children; or delete all local variables *localDirectory*         | List the names of the variables in the local symbol table *lock*                   | Lock a global or global node, or local or local node, incrementally *merge*                  | Merge a global or local tree/sub-tree, or data node, to a global or local tree/sub-tree, or data node